 If the user requests to start a scenario, the device will go to the armed state.
 In this state the deivce ready to go but waits a small moment to allow other devices (other clients, but also the ByteBlower) to start.

 The armed state is an intermittent state right before starting the Wireless Endpoint test.

 The running state is where the Wireless Endpoint executes its tests.
-In this state the Wireless Endpoint doesn't communicate with the MeetingPoint.

 At the end of its test, the Wireless Endpoint returns back to the registered state and searches contact again with its MeetingPoint.